Something that doesn't get talked about very often is how you can use your eyes (gaze) when you dance.

 'Cuando bailas miras' - when you dance you look.

-That means that when you turn your head towards any particular direction you actually see something and look at it with focus and intention.
+It means that when you turn your head towards any particular direction you actually find something and actually look at it with intention.

-This one thing, 'looking and then actually seeing' makes an enormous difference to the quality of your dance and allows the audience to see the connection and thought behind your movement.
+This one thing, 'looking and actually seeing something' makes an enormous difference to the quality of your dance and allows the audience to see the connection and thought behind your movement.

 Thinking about changing the position of your focus instead of thinking about the physical action of moving your head will also make it easier to move your head accurately.